AtakanG7/AtakanG7/README.md

 <!-- JOKE-START -->
 - ## **10 min/joke:**

-How do you fix a broken pizza?
+What do you call a cow on a trampoline?

-With tomato paste.
+A milk shake!
 <!-- JOKE-END -->